 Munay-Ki is considered the next step in the evolution of our species.
 The new human, homo luminous, is coming into being in this era, and Munay-Ki is part of the birthing process.

 Munay-Ki comes from a Quechua word that means “I love you”, or “be as thou art.”
 The Munay-Ki are the nine rites of initiation to become a person of wisdom and power who has accepted the stewardship for all rites are common to all shamanic traditions, even though they are expressed in different forms and styles in different cultures.
-They derive from the great initiations from the Hindus Valley that were brought to the Americas by the first medicine men and women who crossed the Bering Straits from Siberia during the glacial period some 30,000 years ago.
+They derive from the great initiations from the Hindus Valley that were brought to the Americas by the first medicine men and women who crossed from Siberia during the glacial period some 30,000 years ago.
 These courageous travelers were the Laika, the Earthkeepers of old.
 The Laika have always been ordinary men and women who live extraordinary lives.
 They were not born with special gifts from Spirit; they have acquired uncommon grace and power through prayer, study of the wisdom teachings or insights, and discipline.
 Some grew to be renowned leaders and healers, while others lived quiet lives, raising their children and growing corn.
 The Laika felt that people would come to the Munay-Ki when they were ready and felt a calling to do so.

 The Nine Rites of the Munay-Ki

 The Rites were given for the first time from light beings to the early masters and are today given from master to protégé.
 When an Earthkeeper gives the rites to a protégé it is not the master as such who gives the rites, but a lineage of light beings.
 They transmit the rite via the master’s forehead (third eye) to the protégé’s forehead, while bent together with their foreheads touching each other.
 To transmit the energy, the Earthkeeper holds Sacred Space and tunes in to the vibration he or she wishes to transmit.